elmelech/2048/README.md

 # 2048-solver
-A program that uses an adversarial search agent to play the 2048-puzzle game.
+ A program that solves the 2048-puzzle game using an adversarial search agent.